zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 LevelDB never writes in place: it always appends to a log file, or merges existing files together to produce new ones.
 So an OS crash will cause a partially written log record (or a few partially written log records).
-Leveldb recovery code uses checksums to detect this and will skip the incomplete records.
+LevelDB recovery code uses checksums to detect this and will skip the incomplete records.